Do you feel bloated after having a restaurant tomato soup?

 Tomatoes are low carbohydrates food and having them in the form of soup is a great way to have a diet soup and lose weight.

-The soups made from fresh ingredients and are not loaded with creams are best way to have a healthy diet and lose weight.
+The soups that are made from fresh ingredients and are not loaded with creams are best way to have a healthy diet and lose weight.
 Reduce the salt intake and have soup as a light brunch.
 The vegetables- tomato, carrot, mushroom, cauliflower, cabbage and peas are perfect to include in weight-loss soups.

 This dairy free tomato soup is thickened by including carrots and beets as vegetables along with tomato.
 Carrots and potatoes have tendency to add thick texture to any soup.
 You may add them while boiling and you won't need milk or cream.